yiechen/Type-on-Strap/pages/about.md

 <br>

 <p class="about-text">
-Nowadays I am attached to renewable energy projects and I am interested in how they interact with their surrounding landscape and communities.
-I am also interested in the future of the cities, such as how cities should develop and grow.
+Nowadays I am attached to renewable energy projects.
+I also have a professional interest in demographic and social-communication dynamics.
 </p>

 <p class="about-text">
-Also in my spare time I enjoy visualizing and analyzing data, learning photography skills, and tracking sports.
+Also in my spare time I enjoy visualizing and analyzing data, learning photography and film-editing skills, and tracking/watching sports.
 </p>

 <p class="about-text">